evz/video-processor/README.md

 without spending thousands on GPU instances on AWS (or a suped up desktop or something) and, honestly, I think I've reached the limits of what my laptop equipped with an Nvidia RTX 2070 can do.
-To process around 90 minutes of video is currently taking me about 4.5 hours on my laptop. **However** ... remember how I said I started with what I know about running distributed computer programs?
+To process around 90 minutes of video is currently taking me about 3.25 hours on my laptop. **However** ... remember how I said I started with what I know about running distributed computer programs?
 Well, I put together a Dockerfile and docker-compose.yaml that one _could_ use to run this across several GPU equipped EC2 instances or something.
 Note that this probably requires a trust fund or some other means by which you can finance this without impacting your ability to pay rent.
-I processed exactly _one_ approximately 90 minute long video on a `g5.xlarge` instance and my laptop and it took XXXXXX.
-So, I guess you can use that information however you want to.
+I processed exactly _one_ approximately 90 minute long video on a `g5.xlarge` instance and my laptop and it took ... about 90 munutes.
+Which I guess means I could have just sat there and watched it myself. :shrug: You can use that information however you want to.
 I'll get into the nitty gritty of how to set this project up to run that way further down in the README but first let's talk about what it takes to run it in the first place.

 ### Prerequisites